Correlation Functions of the Schur Process Through Macdonald Difference Operators: Acknowledgements

 \section{Acknowledgements}

 This project was partially completed at MIT's Summer Program for Undergraduate Research (SPUR), under the funding of NSF's Research Training Grant and under the supervision of Pavel Etingof.
-The author heartily thanks Pavel Etingof and Guozhen Wang for their advice and conversations; Alexei Borodin for suggesting this project; Ivan Corwin for his valuable aid in revising this paper; and the referees for their helpful suggestions.
+The author heartily thanks Pavel Etingof and Guozhen Wang for their advice and conversations; Alexei Borodin for suggesting this project; Ivan Corwin for his valuable aid in revising this paper; Evgeni Dimitrov for pointing out several misprints; and the referees for their helpful suggestions.